queryluke/masseffect-5e/static/data/rules/08-04-systems.md

 other ships and planets.
 Players must be at the Sensors systems to take the Scan action during combat.

 ### Drive
 The drive and engineering deck are the heart of the ship.
-Damage to a ship’s drive can render it immobile and shutdown other vital systems.
+Damage to a ship’s drive can render it immobile and shut down other vital systems.
 Players at the Engineering system can attempt the Restore action in combat.

 ### Additional Systems & Upgrades